ifunanyaScript/Brain-tumour-diagnosis-app/README.md

 The notebooks for training these models are available [here](https://github.com/ifunanyaScript/Brain-tumour-diagnosis-app/tree/main/notebooks).
 The trained models were saved and exported and are available [here](https://github.com/ifunanyaScript/Brain-tumour-diagnosis-app/tree/main/saved_models).

-#### React JS web app
+### React JS web app
 A react web app for brain tumour diagnosis was developed using these pretrained models.
-The web app is designed as a drag and drop architecture: You can drag and drop and image of a Brain MRI scan, and readily get a diagnosis result, i.e tumour classification and classification probabilty.<br>.
+The web app is designed as a drag and drop architecture: You can drag and drop and image of a Brain MRI scan, and readily get a diagnosis result, i.e tumour classification and classification probabilty.<br>
 The entire source code used to develop this React web app is available [here](https://github.com/ifunanyaScript/Brain-tumour-diagnosis-app/tree/main/client).